lmanzanillas/ULALAP/README.md

 ### Modifying `test.mac`

+Several .mac files are provided and can be modified according to your case study

 You can modify settings such as energy, particle type, and source geometry in the macro file.
 Example content:

 ```bash